yushaushaibu/widgets-app/README.md

 `window.location` a built-in object in the browser.
 It automatically updates anytime you navigate around to a different URL. `pathname` is a property in the window.location object.
 It is anything after the domain and the port.
 Ex: `localhost:3000/translate`

+`How to handle navigation without make full page reloading` The webpage completely refreshes when an user clicks the header's navigation link (reloading the HTML, CSS and JS document).
+It causes network traffic and poor performance.
+To prevent the website from reloading entirely but just change the URL.